Garcia v. Vilsack: Rulings

 A 2002 ruling by the district court did not classify the Hispanic/Latino farmers as a class therefore, Hispanic farmers who still wanted to file against the USDA had to do so individually.
 In addition to this, the farmers also experienced difficulties pinpointing the source of discrimination within the organization.
 This is in part due to the practice due to the large number of employees that the USDA employed across a number of departments who were then responsible for making decisions regarding farmers qualifications for loans and benefits.
 The statute of limitations established by the 2002 ruling, which gave a time frame from January 1, 1981, through December 31, 1996 and October 13, 1998, through 2002, meant that a number of Hispanic farmworkers were ineligible to file against the USDA.

-In 2011, the USDA and the Department of Justice began allowing Hispanic/Latino farmers to participate in a voluntary claims process that would:
+In 2011, the USDA and the Department of Justice began allowing Hispanic and Latino farmers to participate in a voluntary claims process that would: